 Think “laid back” when you conduct your training sessions.
 Millennials prefer a relaxed learning environment, with minimum pressure, more freedom to complete assignments and also more freedom for personal expression and creativity.

 eLearning course mentors need to create a warm, empathetic, “no wrong answers” collaborative environment.

-Rapport: Millennials strive on personal relationships.
+Millennials strive on personal relationships.
 When being raised, they had complete attention from their parents.
 They are used to older adults showing more interest in their lives.
-They prefer and appreciate instructors showing a personal interest in their learning plans and achievement goals.
+They prefer and appreciate instructors showing a personal interest in their training and development plans and achievement goals.

 These learners also perform better at work and in the classroom when instructors connect with them on a personal level.

 The workforce is quickly being replaced by millennials.
-Training managers need to modify their teaching and course delivery strategies to rein in the potential of these learners.
+Training managers need to modify their teaching strategies and course delivery methods to rein in the potential and the learning styles of millennials.

 Still wondering how millennials learn?
 Incorporate these 5 Rs in your course mentoring strategies to weed out those that did not work well in the past.
 Ideally, train your trainers on these 5 Rs so that they experience a rewarding teaching environment.